 +33 01 45 48 52 40

-This new restaurant in the 2nd from acclaimed American chef Daniel Rose is exactly what Paris needs, an upscale bistro where you can sample the traditional French dishes you dream of eating but that are no longer easy to find like pot-au-feu, duck à l’orange, truly great steak frites and decadent chocolate mousse.
+This restaurant in the 2nd from American chef Daniel Rose is exactly what Paris needs.
+It’s an upscale bistro where you diners can sample traditional French dishes that are not that easy to find in Paris including pot-au-feu, duck à l’orange and decadent chocolate mousse.
 Don’t be put off by the fact that it’s an American chef.
-Rose has been living in Paris for years and the dishes are incredibly authentic.
-I also saw the Barefoot Contessa herself, Ina Garten, eating here if that tells you anything.
+Rose has been living in Paris for years and the dishes are authentic.
+I saw the one and only Ina Garten eating there if that tells you anything.
 It’s a small restaurant so definitely make reservations.

 12 rue Vivienne